 Make Borax Snowflakes

-Make real crystal snowflakes to decorate your home or tree using borax (look for it on the laundry detergent aisle at the store).
+Make crystal snowflakes, stars, or candy canes using borax (look for it on the laundry detergent aisle at the store).
+Then you can use the real crystals as pretty decorations!
 This activity takes about 30 minutes of active preparation and then overnight to set.
 (Adult supervision recommended.)

 What You Need: